kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 A URL is built with important things that come after the query string (`?`), which are:

-1. The `url=" + tweetedLink"` value that comes at the start of the query string.
+1. The `?url=" + tweetedLink"` value that comes at the start of the query string.
 Here, the `tweetedLink` variable containing the `href` value of our Click to Tweet is built into the URL.

 2. The `"&text=" + getPostTitle` value that comes next.
 Here, the `getPostTitle` variable we defined at the top of our code is also built into the URL and, again, it stores the name of our blog post.